Image

 This depends on the underlying savings account or investment, but is normally straightforward and you could get your money within a few days.

-However, when you take money out of an ISA you lose that part of your allowance forever.
+However, when you take money out of a ISA you lose that part of your allowance forever unless its a current tax year contrubution that you pay back in the same year.
 It's usually better to take the money from other savings or investments you might own if practical.

 Can I move my ISA?